contests

 Simultaneous submissions are permitted, though if work is accepted elsewhere, we ask that it be withdrawn from the contest immediately.
 If a piece is chosen as a finalist, we ask that it be withdrawn from other publications’ consideration until our judge selects a winner.
 Multiple entries are permitted, but each entry must be submitted separately.

-The $15 entry fee (payable online) entitles the submitter to a one-year subscription to Third Coast.
+The entry fee is $10 (payable online) and includes one issue of Third Coast.
 No money will be refunded.

 Writers associated with the judges, WMU, or Third Coast are not eligible to submit.